tylersfoot/Average4k/README.md

 - Editor is no longer a lag mess (as much as before)
 - Fixed a bug where a 0 offset chart would result in a bpm segment being found as a bpm of 120 (not having the correct bpm meant the notes were not correct)
 - Fixed an issue where closing the game would hang (it no longer does this)
+- Fixed an issue where hold notes would prematurely end before they should have

 Miscellaneous:
 - Implemented a new EULA (preview can be found here: https://store.steampowered.com/eula/1828580_eula_0 (and no we aren't collecting your data lmao)